What is the actual issue?

 - You wait for it to stop working and get it fixed under UK consumer law (e.g. Consumer Rights Act 2015, as explained on this page.

-- You proactively get a 3rd party to replace the chip (Warning: doing so could void any existing warranty)
+- You proactively get a 3rd party to replace the chip (Warning: doing so could void any existing warranty) – Discounts are available for this on our supporter discount page

 - You pay Tesla for a replacement MCU1